"You still have time."

 Alongside Jackman and Stewart is newcomer Dafne Keen who steals the show as Laura (aka X-23), a mutant child doppelgänger, with a mysterious connection to Wolverine and his powers.
 Keen's subtle, slow burn performance bursts with a quiet charisma during exhilarating acts of acrobatic violence.
 In opposition to them, Boyd Holbrook plays Donald Pierce, the film's main villain/antagonist, hunting our mutants in a largely thankless role, but Holbrook has plenty of fun putting on a Southern accent, flexing his robotic arm, and revelling in his dastardly ways.

 Mangold frames the satisfying standalone film as an on-the-run road trip movie and family drama featuring countless scenes of brutal violence.
-It's hard to believe nine films featuring a mutant killer with knives coming out of his hands in some capacity has only had sanitized, bloodless action thus far.
-Mangold and Jackman really focus on the impact of a life of killing and pursuing an escape from it while dealing the complications of Laura's sudden appearance.
+It's hard to believe nine films featuring a mutant killer with knives coming out of his hands in some capacity have only had sanitized, bloodless action thus far.
+Mangold and Jackman really focus on the impact of a life of killing and pursuing an escape from it while dealing with the complications of Laura's sudden appearance.
 Jackman is superb in his throwback portrayal of a well-worn character—the nearly immortal Wolverine has survived long enough to see everyone he loves die—he's been playing somewhat continuously for seventeen years.

-Like The Wolverine, Mangold shapes an interesting and unconventional exploration into the trademark X-Men character but slightly overreaches leading to an overlong rumination on loss towards the end involving a meta commentary about the nature of comic book stories.
+Like The Wolverine, Mangold shapes an interesting and unconventional exploration into the trademark X-Men character but slightly overreaches leading to an overlong rumination on loss towards the end involving a meta-commentary about the nature of comic book stories.
 There's also a villainous reveal, a few clunky exposition devices, and deus ex machina halfway through that feels narratively jarring and undermines the otherwise sense of hyperrealism.
 However, the rest of the film is so unapologetically bold in establishing its own path outside of any continuity delving into some very dark but heady material.

 Logan more than proves to be the mature, hard R-rated Wolverine adaptation promised.
-Jackman and Mangold remix the X-Men mythology into a dark and violent but wholly moving mediation on the character's ageless longevity in the style of a true western genre picture with small elements of superhero comic book fare.
+Jackman and Mangold remix the X-Men mythology into a dark and violent but wholly moving mediation on the character's ageless longevity in the style of a true Western genre picture with small elements of superhero comic book fare.
 There's an especially refreshing finality and closed nature that makes the film particularly remarkable.

-More | YVArcade / AV Club / Indiewire / MTV / ScreenCrush / The Playlist / Vox
+More | YVArcade / AV Club / Indiewire / ScreenCrush / Vox

 0 reactions: